szwrk/nfz-hospitalization-data/readme.md

 https://dane.gov.pl/pl/dataset/3009,dane-dotyczace-hospitalizacji-rozliczonych-jgp-w-l/resource/45162
 https://dane.gov.pl/pl/dataset/3009,dane-dotyczace-hospitalizacji-rozliczonych-jgp-w-l/resource/54046

+The dataset comprises over 20 million records, with each record representing an individual patient's hospitalization data.

+It's based on the public goverment repositories hub named data.gov.pl.
+Used repository is good quality, but I want to make some improvments, create DWH star schema, materialized view as fact table, dimensions etc...
+I will clean and process the data to visualize it with Apache Superset.

 ## Tech stack
 This repository showcases my Data Engineering project, highlighting my diverse data-related skills.
 It includes database administration, data warehousing, and ETL development tasks.